-Street League is a national charity which uses football to tackle youth unemployment across the UK.
+Street League is a national charity which uses sport to tackle youth unemployment across the UK

 At Street League young people find a way out of poverty.
 The charity works with young people aged 14-30 living in some of England and Scotland's most disadvantaged communities, helping them to overcome their practical and personal barriers to employment - from mental health issues to caring responsibilities and having no or low qualifications.
 Their vision is a society in which all young people have the opportunity of secure employment and a brighter future.

 Sport is at the heart of its programmes, developing the life and workplace skills, self-worth and sense of belonging young people need to thrive.
 Street League’s programmes:

 - Work in schools and communities with young people at risk of future unemployment